 Our public schools are better than many lawmakers portray them to be – lawmakers who have never spent time as educators.

-A lot better.
-And the problem is not the schools.
+In fact, our public schools are a lot better than what so many want you to believe.
+Actually, the problem is not the public school system.
 The problem is the lawmaking body that controls the narrative of how schools are performing.

 With the constant dialogue that “we must improve schools” and the “need to implement reforms,” it is imperative that we as a taxpaying public seek to understand all of the variables in which schools are and can be measured, and not all of them are quantifiable.